Viking lander biological experiments: Labeled release

 The labeled release (LR) experiment (PI: Gilbert Levin, Biospherics Inc.) gave the most promise for exobiologists.
 In the LR experiment, a sample of Martian soil was inoculated with a drop of very dilute aqueous nutrient solution.
-The nutrients (7 molecules that were Miller-Urey products) were tagged with radioactive 14C.
+The nutrients (7 molecular compounds that were Miller-Urey products) were tagged with radioactive 14C.
 The air above the soil was monitored for the evolution of radioactive 14CO2 (or other carbon-based) gas as evidence that microorganisms in the soil had metabolized one or more of the nutrients.
 Such a result was to be followed with the control part of the experiment as described for the PR below.
 The result was quite a surprise, considering the negative results of the first two tests, with a steady stream of radioactive gases being given off by the soil immediately following the first injection.
 The experiment was done by both Viking probes, the first using a sample from the surface exposed to sunlight and the second probe taking the sample from underneath a rock; both initial injections came back positive.
 Sterilization control tests were subsequently carried out by heating various soil samples.
 Samples heated for 3 hours at 160 °C gave off no radioactive gas when nutrients were injected, and samples heated for 3 hours at 50 °C exhibited a substantial reduction in radioactive gas released following nutrient injection.
 A sample stored at 10 °C for several months was later tested showing significantly reduced radioactive gas release.